nuitrcs/databases_workshop/datagrip.md

 * User: your username
 * Password: your password (for the database)

 Driver should say PostgreSQL.
-If there is a link to use the default driver or download a driver, do that.
+If there is a link to use the default driver or download/update a driver, do that (should show at the bottom of the window).

 Click the Test Connection button to make sure the information is working.

+Then click on the Schemas tab.
+Find the option that has says (Current database) next to it.
+Expand it, and select the public schema.

+Then click on the Options tab.
+Check the box next to "Introspect using JDBC metadata."

 Click OK in the bottom right.